Bachelor of Exercise and Sport Science (Clinical Exercise Physiology) Honours – University of Queensland

 Caitlin is an Accredited Exercise Physiologist here at Melbourne Osteohealth.
-She has experience from the Royal Melbourne Hospital and Austin Hospital in several areas, with a strong interest in musculoskeletal, neurological, mental health and disability disciplines.
+She has broad experience from the Royal Melbourne and Austin Hospitals in several areas.
+She has a strong interest in musculoskeletal, neurological, mental health and disability disciplines.

-Caitlin’s background as a lifetime athlete led to an interest in pursuing biomechanics in further study.
+From an early career in the Navy, Caitlin’s background as a lifetime athlete led to an interest in pursuing further study in biomechanics.
 She completed her Bachelor of Exercise and Sport Science (Clinical Exercise Physiology) at the University of Queensland in 2014, where she also honed her passion for education as a student tutor.
-Occasionally unconventional – favouring application and enjoyment over rephrasing textbook explanations – she successfully navigated students through biology, anatomy and biomechanics.
+She successfully navigated many a student through biology, anatomy and biomechanics.

-Upon graduating, she returned to her home town of Melbourne to begin her career.
+Upon graduating, she returned to her home town of Melbourne to begin her new career as an EP.

-Caitlin’s approach to exercise is accessibility, underpinned by education and collaboration.
-She prides herself on her ability to adapt exercise to your current needs, challenges and successes.
-She firmly believes including the client in decision-making is critical to effective outcomes, in recognition of the lived experience they bring and to tailoring exercise interventions to the individual.
+Caitlin’s approach to exercise is simple… accessibility, education and collaboration in equal measure.
+She prides herself on her ability to adapt exercise to your needs, challenges and successes.
+She firmly believes in client-focused care, where client led planning and decision-making are critical to achieving meaningful outcomes.

 Outside of exercise physiology, Caitlin is an amateur racing cyclist, and can be found at the local criterium circuits of Melbourne in the summer.
 Cycling is the latest in a long line of sports she has far too much equipment for… rock climbing, ‘proper’ and Aussie Rules footballs, track athletics…